What is Unfair Dismissal?

 - some other substantial reason

-Even if your employer has dismissed you for one of the reasons expressed above, it still has to show that it was reasonable to dismiss for that reason.
-Your employer must also follow a fair procedure before reaching the decision to dismiss you.
+Establishing the reason for the dismissal is only the starting point.
+An employer has to show that it was reasonable to dismiss for that reason.
+The employer must also follow a fair procedure before reaching the decision to dismiss the employee.

 Who can bring a claim for Unfair Dismissal?

-If you are unfairly dismissed, you will be entitled to either:-
+If you unfairly dismiss an employee, they will be entitled to either:-

-- reinstatement (i.e. being taken back into your old job),
+- reinstatement (i.e. being put back into their old job) and compensation, or

-- re-engagement (being taken back by your employer to a different job), or compensation.
+- re-engagement (being put back to a different job) and compensation, or

 The most common remedy is compensation.

-The Employment Tribunal has very strict time-limits for making claims; usually three months less one day from your last day of employment.
+The Employment Tribunal has very strict time-limits for receiving claims; usually three months less one day from the employee’s last day of employment.

 We can help

-If you think you have been unfairly dismissed and would like some legal advice, please do not hesitate to contact your nearest Ringrose Law office.
-We have offices in Boston, Grantham, Lincoln, Sleaford or Newark and ask for a member of the Employment Law team.
+If you are contemplating disciplining or dismissing an employee, and would like some legal advice, please do not hesitate to contact your nearest Ringrose Law office.
+We are in Boston, Grantham, Lincoln, Sleaford, and Newark and ask for a member of the Employment Law team.